-From all this tasting comes our first piece of advice: don’t drink 2.5 cocktails when you’re hungry because that’s just not the best.
+From all this tasting comes our first piece of advice: don’t drink 2.5 cocktails when you’re hungry because that’s just not the best idea.
 Luckily, when you’re seated, the food service is incredibly fast and the staff will be right there when needed.
 This certainly is an exception in a busy restaurant scene as in Amsterdam.

 There’s one absolute highpoint when it comes to the food P&P serves: spareribs.
 They are served with just the right amount of marinade and incredibly tender as if they’re about to fall right off the bone.
 The spareribs are part of their pig out menu, which consists of a variety of meat dishes with crusty baked potatoes.
 Perfect to share with your meat-loving friends because one platter is meant for two people.
 Talking about meat-lovers, this is the place to be as you can find just one vegetarian dish on the menu.
 At Pigs & Punch, you eat meat but certainly meat that has been cooked with loads of love.
 Furthermore, you can find pulled pork on the menu that has been marinated for at least for days.
 That’s what you call commitment!

 Even though restaurants that tend to serve exclusively meat often fall into the category ‘pub food’.
 This, however, is absolutely not the case at P&P. Here you can enjoy heavenly spareribs with your friends or spend the evening with your date (m/f).
 Besides the food, this also has to do with the chic interior and cocktail bar.
 At Pigs & Punch, you won’t find an endless menu and choice overload.
 Instead, the combination of meat-dishes and punch or cocktails is all you’ll need.
 Start your evening upstairs in the dining area and slowly switch to the bottom floor and the bar.
 The best of both worlds.